 The Community Jobs Fund will include two funding streams as outlined below.
-The employer will be required to provide weekly timesheets of hours worked to Back to Work.
+The employer will be required to provide to Back to Work monthly/4 weekly in arrears wage slips/timesheets to show hours worked by the employee.
 In addition to monthly overviews of the employee's progress, the employer will be in close contact with a Back to Work advisor who will provide in work support to both the client and the employer.

-Salary costs:
+Salary costs and payment process: